wp-plugins/heyyou/readme.txt

 == Changelog ==

+= 0.0.0.4 =
+* May 7th, 2012
+* FIXED: issue with media items uncategorizing after hiting "save changes" while using the "attach" button.
+The "as if they moved overnight" issue

 = 0.0.0.3 =
 * April 28th, 2012
-* fixed: drop and drag issue on posts without cats set, and uncateogized.
+* FIXED: drop and drag issue on posts without cats set, and uncateogized.
+* FIXED: added timestamp to duplicate button so as URL's are not the same (allowing you to re-duplicate same file again and again instead of clicking the current url (dead link))
+* FIXED: issue with media dropdown sticking on edit post

 = 0.0.0.2 =
 * April 7th, 2012